WBitencourt/Technology-events/README.md

-# React Native course studied at Udemy
+# React Native Course, studied at Udemy

 - Exercise and test repository.